Valkirie/HandheldCompanion/README.md

 ## Contribute
 ### Bugs & Features
 Found a bug and want it fixed?
 Open a detailed issue on the [GitHub issue tracker](../../issues)!
 Have an idea for a new feature?
-Let's have a chat about your request on [Discord](https://discord.vigem.org) or the [community forums](https://forums.vigem.org).
+Let's have a chat about your request on [Discord](https://discord.gg/cKaZ5SX8kx).

 ### Questions & Support
 Please respect that the GitHub issue tracker isn't a helpdesk.
 We offer a [Discord server](https://discord.gg/cKaZ5SX8kx), where you're welcome to check out and engage in discussions!